coolsamson7/service/README.md

 ```

 What's wrong?
-- the code assumes that the called service is remote in the first place which sismply is a wrong assumption
+- the code assumes that the called service is remote in the first place which simply is a wrong assumption
-- we have to commit to a specific protocol
-- we even take care of technical details on protocol level ( e.g.  loadbalancing )
+- we have to commit to a specific protocol and take care of technical details on protocol level ( e.g.  loadbalancing )
 - we have to write technical boilerplate webclient code

 This is _clumsy_ and against some major architectural principles like separation of concern, etc.

-Talking about modularization: Spring assumes that the granularity of building blocks which can be clustered is an application.
+Talking about modularization: Spring assumes that the basis for clustering services is an application which is wrong in my mind.
+Teams split up work
-This contradicts the way how teams split up work by implementing modules ( for example in from of different maven modules ) and only combining them in form of a specific deployment as a standalone application.
+by workin on different mopdules.
+It should be a deployment aspect at the very end how modules are mapped to processes.
 So we bascially need a smaller building block!

 The following design ideas or principles where the basis of the implemented architecture:

 - we want to program against simple interfaces and are not interested in protocol level details
 - we don't want to care where the implementation is.
 It could be remote, it could be local as well.
 - depending on a specific deployment scenarios - e.g class path - different remoting situations should be possible.
-- remote service calls are transparently routed based on a central registry that keeps track of running services ( including health checks )
+- remote service calls are transparently routed based on a central registry that keeps track of running services
+- services allow different protocols for remoting, whoich they expose as meta-data
+- typical health checks are executed in order to valdidate the health of individual services
-- changes in the topology should be handled transparently
+- changes in the topology - due to died or newly started services - should be handled transparently
+- every component is able to compute and return the full meta-data concerning its hosted services ( service-signatures, model-information, etc. )

 ## Sample

-Let's look at a simple example.
+Let's look at a simple example at a final result.
 Let's declare a service interface first
 ```
 @ServiceInterface(name = "TestService")
 interface TestService : Service {